How to Choose the Right English Willow Cricket Bat

 • Customising for Play Style: The degree of pressing can be adjusted to suit different playing styles.
 Bats with a softer press may offer more flexibility and a better 'feel', while harder-pressed bats provide more power.

-I have written extensively about our bat pressing which you can read Trogon bat pressing.
+I have written extensively about our bat pressing, which you can read Trogon bat pressing.

 Trogon Cricket's Approach